By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 One consideration in designing a motivation program is who you are trying to motivate.
 One set of techniques may be more effective for self-motivation and another set works better for motivating others.

 Psychologists have been studying the way in which personality factors – sometimes reported as the “big five” factors influence motivation.
 They influence other parts of your behavior and feelings also.
 There is some disagreement as to how much of personality is genetic and how much is learned.
-I think both factors play a role and therefore you start were you start but you can learn to be otherwise.
+I think both factors play a role and therefore you start where you start but you can learn to be otherwise.
 Here are the big five factors.

-Extrovert’s want the money or fame.
+Extroverts want the money or fame.

-People who are extroverts are more likely to be motivated by more tangible status related rewards than introverts.
+People who are extroverts are more likely to be motivated by more tangible status-related rewards than introverts.
 Extroverts want to raise their status.
 Fame, attention, high salaries are all likely to motivate the extrovert.
-Bosses will find tangible rewards, money, a corner office or a prime parking space are likely to increase the extroverts motivation.
+Bosses will find tangible rewards, money, a corner office, or a prime parking space are likely to increase the extrovert’s motivation.

-If you are looking to raise your status and need to self-motivate look for activities that will bring you in contact with lots of people.
+If you are looking to raise your status and need to self-motivate look for activities that will bring you into contact with lots of people.
 Networking, speaking before groups, making an increased number of calls, all these things are likely to motivate you and to increase your productivity.